 This course is designed to provide students with opportunities to develop, integrate, and apply knowledge and skills necessary to examine and treat individuals with selected musculoskeletal conditions.
 Topics include management of clients with a prosthesis or orthotic.
 The laboratory sessions are designed to provide students with opportunities to apply examination and treatment techniques used in the management of clients with a prosthesis or orthotic.

 This course is designed to coalesce the students’ learning of the major body systems (Integumentary, musculoskeletal, neuromuscular, and cardiovascular & pulmonary) and foundational knowledge in the context of older and/or sicker patients that may be encountered in acute care and other practice settings.
-Polypharmacy and it’s negative side affects will be covered.
+Polypharmacy and its negative side effects will be covered.
 This course will take advantage of case studies, practice opportunities, and lecture.

 In this third in a series of 3 courses, students will participate in mentored practice in the pro bono clinic serving the underserved, perform community service, and perform educational outreach.
 In this course, students should achieve competence with examination, evaluation and treatment as well as documentation of client encounters in a primary care setting.

-PT 8110 INTEGUMENTARY AND SPECIALTY PRACTICE 4 CR DR GOSSELIN
+PT 8110 INTEGUMENTARY AND SPECIALTY PRACTICE, 4 Credits

 This class will use a case study format to focus on unique and rare pathologies, clinical findings, and clinical presentations, which are designed to further the students’ clinical reasoning skills

-PT 8090 PROFESSIONALISM & LEADERSHIP III 1 CR DR ERIC HEGEDUS and DR FRANK LAYMAN
+PT 8090 PROFESSIONALISM & LEADERSHIP III, 1 Credits

 This third in a 4 course series aims to give students additional skill sets that add value to the clinical practice in which they work.
 This course will specifically address leading clinical quality enhancement/quality improvement initiatives, understanding of teaching and learning styles in the Clinical Instructor role, and professional service through government advocacy.